proofit404/dependencies/docs/tutorial.rst

         ...

-Now we need to figure out what orders are processed ourselves and what orders are processed by our partner.
-Yep, we will add more methods to your classes.
+Now we need to figure out what orders need to be processed ourselves and what orders need to be processed by our partner.
+Yep, we will add more methods to our classes.
 Lets say we will look at the order content.
 Then we send a signal to our frame work if we want to skip this processor and try another one.
 This logic make sense only for ``PartnerProcessor`` class.
-We can't simply override ``process`` method and call its parent method.
+We can't simply override ``process`` method and call its parent.
 Logic we want to add kinda in between of it.
 So we add meaningless ``appropriate_order`` method to the ``Processor`` class to have this ability.
 Our classes becomes to look like that:

 .. code:: python